hamhpc/amber_cluster_benchmark/README.md

   Step 1:  execute the run_tests.sh script.
 Be sure to update the script variables for your environment.

-  Step 2: After all the jobs complete execute create_results.sh.
+  Step 2: After all the jobs complete, execute create_results.sh.